-At seven o’clock we walked back along the riverbank, past the long sloping gardens of the houses up on the road, then crossed the bridge and had a glass of rosé at the Café de la Tour, whose terrace overlooked the rushing river.
+At seven o’clock we walked back along the riverbank, past the long, down-sloping gardens of the houses up on the road, then crossed the bridge and had a glass of rosé at the Café de la Tour, whose terrace overlooked the rushing river.

 All the other drinkers were in shorts and skimpy tops, but we were well rugged up with long trousers and jackets.

-We were still drinking when the owner said he was going to close, but he told us not to hurry, just to leave our empty glasses at the door when we left.
+We were still drinking when the owner said he was going to close, but he told us not to hurry, just to leave our empty glasses at the door when we left – which we did.

-It was only a few steps along the road to the Hôtel des Pécheurs, also next to the river, where tables and chairs had been set out under the trees on the gravel forecourt, and many people were already eating.
+It was only a few steps along the road to the Hôtel des Pécheurs, also overlooking the river, where tables and chairs had been set out under the trees on the gravel forecourt, and many people were already eating.

 The menu was simple – all entrées were €8, all mains €12 and all desserts €6.
 We were tempted to try everything, but because of the neighbourly ham and melon that we had already eaten, we only ordered one course each.

 I chose fish – I hoped from the river – truite meunière, with a simple citron sauce, accompanied by courgettes and tomatoes roasted with handfuls of herbs, and plenty of salad.
 The plate was a veritable work of art.

-Keith had his habitual steak and chips, with the same lovely vegetables.
+Keith stuck to his habitual steak and chips, with the same lovely vegetables.
 Rounded out with lots of bread and wine, it was a superb meal, the best so far on this walk, and the surroundings were a delight.